junxit/us-congress-bills-112/bill.md

     - **(B)** available for selection by and conveyance to Sealaska to complete the remaining land entitlement of Sealaska under section 14(h)(8) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(h)(8)) subject to the conditions that—
       - **(i)** no sites with sacred, cultural, traditional, or historic significance may be selected from within a unit of the National Park System; and
       - **(ii)** beginning on the date that is 15 years after the date of enactment of this Act, Sealaska shall be limited to identifying not more than 360 acres of sites with sacred, cultural, traditional, or historic significance under this subsection.
-- **(d)** *Forest development roads* Sealaska shall receive from the United States, subject to such reasonable terms and conditions as the Forest Service may impose, nonexclusive easements to Sealaska to allow—
+- **(d)** *Forest development roads* Sealaska shall receive from the United States, subject to all necessary State and Federal permits, nonexclusive easements to Sealaska to allow—
   - **(1)** access on the forest development road and use of the log transfer site identified in paragraphs (3)(b), (3)(c) and (3)(d) of the patent numbered 50–85–0112 and dated January 4, 1985;
   - **(2)** access on the forest development road identified in paragraphs (2)(a) and (2)(b) of the patent numbered 50–92–0203 and dated February 24, 1992;
   - **(3)** access on the forest development road identified in paragraph (2)(a) of the patent numbered 50–94–0046 and dated December 17, 1993;
   - **(4)** access on the forest development roads and use of the log transfer facilities identified on the maps dated February 1, 2011, and labeled “Attachment A (Maps 1 through 8)”;
   - **(5)** a reservation of a right to construct a new road to connect to existing forest development roads as generally identified on the maps identified in paragraph (4); and
   - **(6)** access to and reservation of a right to construct a new log transfer facility and log storage area at the location identified on the maps identified in paragraph (4).
-- **(e)** *Cooperative management of sites in Glacier Bay National Park*
-  - **(1)** *In general* The Director of the National Park Service shall offer to enter into a cooperative management agreement with Sealaska, other Village Corporations and Urban Corporations, and federally recognized Indian tribes with cultural and historical ties to Glacier Bay National Park, in accordance with the requirements of paragraph (2).
-  - **(2)** *Requirements* A cooperative management agreement under this paragraph shall—
-    - **(A)** recognize the contributions of the Alaska Natives of southeast Alaska to the history, culture, and ecology of Glacier Bay National Park and the surrounding area; and
-    - **(B)** ensure that the Alaska Native sacred and cultural sites located in Glacier Bay National Park and identified on the map entitled “Places of Sacred, Cultural, Traditional and Historic Significance”, dated February 1, 2011, and labeled “Attachment B”, are protected and enhanced by cooperative activities and partnerships among federally recognized Indian tribes, Village Corporations and Urban Corporations, Sealaska, and the National Park Service.
-  - **(3)** *Report* Not later than 2 years after the date of enactment of this Act, the Director of the National Park Service shall submit to Congress a report describing each activity for cooperative management of each site described in paragraph (2) and carried out under a cooperative management agreement under this subsection.

 ## § 5.
 Conveyances to Sealaska